1049 Fifth Avenue

-1049 Fifth Avenue is a 23-floor luxury condominium apartment building located in the Upper East Side, New York City.
-Built in 1928 as the Adams Hotel, the building underwent extensive renovation in its conversion to residential condominiums during the years 1990-1993.
+1049 Fifth Avenue is a 23-floor luxury condominium apartment building located on the Upper East Side of Manhattan in New York City.
+Built in 1928 as the Adams Hotel, the building underwent extensive renovation in its conversion to residential condominiums during the years 1990–1993.
 When the apartments were first offered for sale in 1991, they were the highest-priced residential apartments ever listed in New York City.
 Their sale prices set city records in 1993 and 1994.

 History

 1049 Fifth Avenue was built in 1928 as the Adams Hotel.
 A 23-story beige brick pre-war Functionalist-style structure, its architecture has never been considered particularly distinguished.

 The Adams Hotel was the last residence of Hector Guimard, the main representative of Art Nouveau in France.
 He died in this building May 20, 1942.